nasuni-labs/nasuni-api-utilities/README.md

 **Name**: DeleteSyncErrors.ps1

 ## Export NMC Messages to CSV
 The NMC API Messages endpoint currently logs activity performed by NMC GUI and NMC API, including the action performed and the user that initiated it.
-This script lists all messages that are currently available in the NMC API messages list, sorts them by send_time, and exports them to timestamped CSV.
+This script lists all currently available messages in the NMC API messages list, sorts them by send_time, and exports them to timestamped CSV.

 Note: NMC Messages will only show recent activity since a cron runs on the NMC every 20 minutes that removes messages that are transient and 20 minutes old.
-In order to capture a full picture of NMC events for logging, run this script every 5 minutes using a cron or Windows Scheduled Task.
+To capture a full picture of NMC events for logging, run this script every 5 minutes using a cron or Windows Scheduled Task.
 The exported CSVs of NMC messages can be concatenated and sorted to show all of the NMC activity on a daily basis using the ConcatenateNMCMessages.ps1 script.\
 **NMC API Endpoints Used**: [List Messages](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Messages/paths/~1messages~1/get/#tag/Messages/paths/~1messages~1/get) \
 **Required Inputs**: NMC hostname, username, password, ReportFile (where to save the CSV), limit (number of messages to return).\
 **Compatibility**: Nasuni 8.0 or higher required\